-The hallmark of any good leader is not her ability to command, but her ability to learn.
-With the increased pace of change, critical thinking and adaptability have become two of the most in-demand skills of any leader.
-And while adaptability and continuous learning can be stressful, it doesn’t need to be.
+The ability to learn news skills, regardless of their learning style, is the hallmark of a good leader.
+With the increased pace of change, critical thinking and adaptability have become two of the most in-demand skills for leaders.
+While adaptability and continuous learning can be stressful, it doesn’t need to be.
 Education comes in all forms, especially in a technology-driven world, where you can find more ways than ever to learn new skills that work for you.

 Peer group learning

 Learning in peer groups is all about finding people who are in the same situation as you – a similar title, company size, or experience.
-When you do this, the key is to find out which kind of group works best for you (or try both).
+When you do this, the key is to find out which kind of group works best for you.
 The primary types of peer groups are those with the same role and industry or those with the same business stage.